ACC 110. Introduction to Financial and Managerial Accounting. (3 h)

 ACC 211.
 Intermediate Accounting I. (4 h)

 Study of the conceptual framework underlying financial accounting in the United States as well as the financial accounting standards setting process and the basic corporate financial statements.
-Financial accounting and reporting issues associated with receivables, inventories, property, plant, and equipment, and intangible assests are also examined.
+Financial accounting and reporting issues associated with receivables, inventories, property, plant, and equipment, and intangible assets are also examined.
 P-minimum of C in ACC 111.

 ACC 212.
 Intermediate Accounting II.
 (4 h)

-Examination of financial accounting and reporting issues associated with current liabilities and contingencies, long-term liabilities, stockholders' equity, dilutive securities and earnings per share, incomg taxes, pensions, and postretirement benefits, leases, financial statement errors, and the statement of cash flows.
+Examination of financial accounting and reporting issues associated with current liabilities and contingencies, long-term liabilities, stockholders' equity, dilutive securities and earnings per share, income taxes, pensions, and postretirement benefits, leases, financial statement errors, and the statement of cash flows.
 P-Minimum of C in ACC 211.

 ACC 221.
 Introductory Management Accounting.
 (3 h)

 Study of the concepts fundamental to management accounting which aid in decision-making, performance evaluation, and planning and control.
-The topics covered include product costing systems, budgeting, differential and breakeven analysis, responsibility accounting, cost allocation, and managment accounting reports.
+The topics covered include product costing systems, budgeting, differential and breakeven analysis, responsibility accounting, cost allocation, and management accounting reports.
 P-Minimum of C in ACC 111.

 ACC 237.
 Taxes and Their Role in Business and Personal Decisions.
 (3 h)